CrossLangNV/DGFISMA_paragraph_detection/README.md

 Note that currently, detection of enumeration, is only supported for "html" files (i.e. "content_type" equal to "html" ).

+We refer to the following diagram for an overview:

 ![overview](https://github.com/CrossLangNV/DGFISMA_paragraph_detection/blob/master/tests/test_files/images/par_detect.png?raw=true)

 ## DeepSegment: